Mecha-Yabai/Mecha-Yabai/README.md

 I'm a full stack developer from :fr:, born in :reunion: and currently living near Marseille.

-- :computer: I’m working as a full stack developer & UI/UX designer.
+- :computer: I’m working as a front-end developer & UI/UX designer.

 - :paintbrush: Formerly, I worked in web marketing and created social media contents.